ibm-cloud-docs/Cloudant/api/cloudant_query.md

 #### The `$nin` operator
 {: #the-nin-operator}

-The `$nin` operator requires that the document field must _not_ exist in the list provided.
+The `$nin` operator requires the document field must _not_ exist in the list provided.

 _Example of using the $nin operator:_